D0nG10vanni/DataScientistBlog/README.md

 https://medium.com/@ytmusicgiovanni/predicting-ancient-roman-monuments-8d709285de30

 ### Acknowledgements
-I would like to thank the "project mercury" (https://projectmercury.eu/) for providing the data.
+I would like to thank the "project mercury" (https://projectmercury.eu/) for providing the data, as well as "thoughtco" ("https://www.thoughtco.com/ancient-landmarks-of-rome-117760") for the image used as thumbnail.